jpillora/media-sort/README.md

 # media-sort

-A command-line tool which categorizes provided files and directories by moving them into to a structured directory tree, using the [Open Movie Database](https://www.themoviedb.org/).
+A command-line tool which categorizes provided files and directories by moving them into to a structured directory tree, using the [Open Movie Database API](http://www.omdbapi.com/).

 ### Install